Senior couple smiling out a window

 Each state government offers a discount to Pensioner Concession Card or Seniors Card holders:

-• In NSW, VIC, QLD, SA, and the ACT, you must have an active Pensioner Concession Card (PCC) or Commonwealth Seniors Health Card (CSHC) to be eligible for their respective energy concessions.
+• In NSW, VIC, QLD, SA, and the ACT, you must have an active Pensioner Concession Card (PCC) or Commonwealth Seniors Health Card (CSHC) to be eligible for their respective rebates.

-• In the Northern Territory and Tasmania, you must have an active Department of Veterans Affairs Pension Concession Card (DVA PCC) to be eligible for their respective energy concessions.
+• In NT and TAS, you must have an active Department of Veterans Affairs Pension Concession Card (DVA PCC) to be eligible for their respective energy concessions.

-The title, value and eligibility requirements of these concessions will differ from state to state.
+The name, value and eligibility requirements of these concessions will differ between states.

-Be e sure to check your state government’s website via the links in the table below) to confirm what discounts may be available and if you’re eligible for them.
+Be sure to check your state government’s website to confirm what discounts may be available and if you’re eligible for them.

 State Seniors Concession